shivannis/xandr-docs-public/xandr-docs/articles/monetize/update-publishers.md

 ---
 title: Update Publishers
-description: In this page learn to update, edit, activate/deactivate and delete a Publisher in the Xandr system. ms.date: 10/28/2023
+description: In this page learn to update, edit, activate/deactivate and delete a Publisher in the Microsoft Advertising system. ms.date: 10/28/2023
 ---

 # Update publishers

-You can update publishers in the Xandr system.
+You can update publishers in the Microsoft Advertising system.
 Follow the steps in the appropriate section to modify your publishers.
 All of these actions happen from the
 **Publishers** screen in